H3llKa1ser/SOC-Assistant-Guide/Methodology/Investigations/Linux/README.md

-You can check for the rest of the investigation logs necessary in the "Linux Logging" part of this repository.
+You can check for the rest of the investigation logs necessary in the "Linux Logging" and "Digital Forensics" parts in this repository.